 His home, shown in the picture, is now a museum (you can click on the picture for details).

 Asbury established services as long ago as 1765 in the home of Edward Hand in Hill Hook, near to where Blake Street Railway Station now stands.

 Methodism had a troubled start and Edward Hand and his family suffered great persecution.
 Eventually they were evicted from their home, although records show that they continued to hold meetings in the area until about 1794.

 In that year some cottages in Belwell Lane were rented to the Methodist Church, which actually bought the site in 1799 and built a chapel.
 A bible, printed in 1707 which was presented to the Belwell Lane Chapel in 1837 is still on display in our church.
-That chapel became a school in 1853, and the site is now where the Waitrose supermarket stands.
+That chapel became a school in 1853, and the site is now where the Waitrose supermarket stood before its closure.

 Meanwhile, local records show that Methodist services continued in various cottages in Long Lane and at the junction of Belwell Lane and Walsall Road.

 Our church is built

 In the 1880s a racecourse had been built at Four Oaks, but that was not a success and by about 1890 it had closed.
 More houses were being built in the area and a bold group of local gentlemen saw a need for a Methodist church in the area.
 With no existing Methodist society behind them, they nevertheless raised money to buy the site and launched a local appeal to raise the £10,000 cost of building the church.